-- 1. can be appropriately represented by an abstraction called mental state transformer, - 2. can be used to conceptually decompose an agent program into functionally encapsulated subunits (higher level units "call" lower level ones, which allows structuring the agent program into several conceptually separated layers), and - 3. is particularly appropriate in the context of programming languages for agents with mental states.
+- 1. can be appropriately represented by an abstraction called mental state transformer, - has a potential to become a basis for a powerful abstraction useful for conceptual decomposition of an agent program into functionally encapsulated subunits (higher level units "call" lower level ones, which allows structuring the agent program into several conceptually separated layers), and - 3. is particularly appropriate in the context of programming languages for agents with mental states.